apache/ignite/modules/flume/README.md

 a1.sinks.k1.batchSize = 100
 ```

-Now you are ready to run a Flume agent.
+After specifying your source and channel (see Flume's docs), you are ready to run a Flume agent.